ExpressGateway/express-gateway.io/docs/plugins/index.md

 After that plugin have to be declared in [system.config.yml](./configuration/system.config.yml) in order to be used.

-Express Gateway CLI is a convenient way to install and enable plugin.
+Express Gateway CLI is a convenient way to install and enable plugins.
 `eg plugin install __name__`
 TBD: actual CLI command